-The park of Villa Intragnola is one of the largest private botanical gardens of Lake Maggiore, covering 7 acres with nearly a mile of the shore, all fenced by walls of pink granite from Baveno, laid by hand.
+The park of Villa Intragnola is one of the largest private botanical gardens of Lake Maggiore, covering 17 acres with almost one km long shore, bordered by walls of pink granite from Baveno, laid by hand.

-A simple pasture was enriched at the beginning of 1900 with exotic conifers by Vincenzo Sarto, the inspiration for the important botanical gardens around the Lake.
+A simple pasture was enriched at the beginning of 1900 with exotic conifers by Vincenzo Sarto (also known as Vincenzo Sarti), who draw inspiration from the important botanical gardens around the Lake.

-A collection of over two thousand Azaleas which colour the garden in spring, along with Magnoliae stellatae and soulangeanae.
+A collection of over two thousand Azaleas colour the garden in spring.

 A number of flowerings adorn trees and shrubs in Spring: Magnolia stellata and M. soulangeana, Azaleas, Rhododendron, and the recently renovated collection of Prunus serrulata 'Kanzan'.

 In summer you can enjoy the flowering of Nerium oleander and Lagerstroemia indica.